KetariApps/ketari.io_articles/articles/validator.md

 title: Validator
 ---

-## An AI Tool to Validate Your Idea
+## An AI Tool to Validate Your Ideas

 ### Overview